 On 4 November 1878, Rachel gave birth to a baby boy who the couple named Peter, in honor of Isaac’s brother.
 From Isaac’s four marriages, it was his only known child.
 When the federal census taker found the couple in 1880 they had moved back to the United States and lived in Ionia, Michigan, where Isaac worked as a “common laborer.”
 He was sixty-five years old, Rachel was thirty-six, and their son Peter had not yet turned two.
 Rachel worked “keeping house,” which likely included taking charge of the four boarders who lived with the couple in 1880.
 After Isaac moved to Salt Lake City, he reported that Rachel died in Ohio in 1891 and his obituary noted that “his wife and child both died before he came to Utah.”

 In the meantime, Isaac located his two surviving sisters.
 Family for Isaac thus created a safety net otherwise unavailable for someone like him who had worked his entire life moving from job to job on the economic margins.
 In 1887, the Clinton, Iowa, RLDS congregation received Isaac into fellowship; it was the same congregation in which his sister Sarah Stebbins worshipped.
 Isaac thus enjoyed a renewed association with Sarah and she likely helped Isaac get settled in the community and find work.
 Sadly, Sarah passed away in 1889, and Isaac was once again left alone.
-Sometime thereafter he moved to Salt Lake City to join his last surviving sister, Jane.
+Sometime thereafter he moved to Salt Lake City to join his sole surviving sister, Jane.

 Jane welcomed her older brother into her home at 529 South 200 East in downtown Salt Lake City.
 From there Isaac set out to find a place for himself within the economic and religious life of the city.
 In 1892, Isaac appeared in a Salt Lake City directory wherein he listed his occupation as carpenter, an indication that at seventy-seven years old he still worked to support himself.
 The following year, Isaac decided to align his faith with that of his sister.
 On 28 March 1893, L. A. Wilson baptized Isaac into the Church of Jesus Christ of Latter-day Saints for the second time in his life, an indication that he was willing to abandon his membership in the RLDS faith.
 Unfortunately, it is impossible to know what reasoning went into Isaac’s decision or what discussions he and Jane may have had over his prior baptism into the RLDS Church or about race and faith more generally.
 James did include Manning in one of her petitions to receive temple rituals, but what Manning thought about her ongoing appeals is unfortunately lost to history.